erf/vis-outdated/README.md

 # vis-outdated

-A [vis-plugin](https://github.com/martanne/vis/wiki/Plugins/) to check if a list of git repos (your favorite vis-plugins?) are up to date.
+A [vis-plugin](https://github.com/martanne/vis/wiki/Plugins/) to check if a list of git repos are up to date.

+> Instead of using a complex [plugin manager](https://github.com/erf/vis-plug) to keep your `vis-plugins` up to date, this might work as a simpler solution.
+Or if you just want to keep up-to-date with som arbitrary git repo.

 ## How

 Given a list of git repos, we fetch the latest commit hashes using `git ls-remote` and store them in a local cache `~/.vis-outdated`.
-Now we can compare the local hashes with the latest to see if they are out of date.
+Now we can compare the local commit hashes with the latest to see if they are up-to-date.

 ## Commands